CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

       docker push contosotradersacr[SUFFIX].azurecr.io/contosotradersuiweb:V1
       ```

-1. Once the docker build and push is completed, Navigate back to the other Command prompt that is not connected to the linux VM.
+1. Once the docker build and push are completed, Navigate back to the other Command prompt that is not connected to the Linux VM.

-1. Run the below kubectl command to get the current deployment in your AKS as now we will be updating the web api to the latest image.Copy the name of the **contoso-traders-web###** to the notepad.
+1. Run the below kubectl command to get the current deployment in your AKS as now we will be updating the web API to the latest image.
+Copy the name of the **contoso-traders-web###** to the notepad.

     ```bash
     kubectl get deployments -n contoso-traders